Chat

 Knowledge Graph mode

-• Before you can use Knowledge Graph mode, you need to set up a Knowledge Graph with all the relevant files for your use case.
+- Before you can use Knowledge Graph mode, you need to set up a Knowledge Graph with all the relevant files for your use case.
 You can do this from the side navigation bar.
-You won’t be able to build an app with a Knowledge Graph if no Knowledge Graph exists.
+You won’t be able to build a chat with a Knowledge Graph if no Knowledge Graph exists.
 Read how to set it up here.

-To build an app, you need to select at least one mode.
-If you’re not sure which one to choose, select the General chat app mode.
+You’ll need to select at least one mode.
+If you’re not sure which one to choose, select the General chat mode.

 Providing instructions

-Instructions are the system messages that reach the LLM and can be used to provide context or structure to how your chat app responds to requests.
+All of the modes allow you to provide instructions.
+Instructions are the system messages that reach the LLM and can be used to provide context or structure to how your chat responds to requests.

 For example, you can use instructions to: